DRAWING ON FIRSTHAND EXPERIENCE AND SOUND RESEARCH

 SOLE PROPRIETOR OF RESILIENCE RESOURCE, LLC.

-Mary Jo is a community mediator as well as trauma and conflict management specialist with over 30 years of experience working with trauma and building conflict-competent communities.
-She is the owner of Resilience Resource, LLC
+Ms. Harwood is a community mediator as well as trauma and conflict management specialist with over 30 years of experience in working with trauma and building conflict-competent communities.
+She is the owner of Resilience Resource, LLC.

 SENIOR V.P.
 PUBLIC CONVERSATION PROJECT

-An experienced trainer in mediation and dialogue, Mr. Joseph brings 20 years of mediation experience and 10 years of international work, primarily in Africa and his experience as Senior V.P. of Programs for the Public Conversations Project to the virtual classroom.
+An experienced trainer in mediation and dialogue, Mr. Joseph brings 20 years of mediation experience and 10 years of international work, primarily in Africa.
+He brings his extensive experience as Senior Vice President of Programs for Public Conversations Project to the virtual classroom.

 PRESIDENT AND CEO OF MEDIATORS BEYOND BORDERS (MBB)

-Prabha is a Conflict Management Consultant with over 25 years of experience in NGO management and program development.
-She is actively involved in regional, national, and international civic activities focused on civil liberties, sexual violence prevention, conflict mitigation & mediation, as well as the recovery & rehabilitation of trauma survivors.
-She also is the CEO and President of Mediators Beyond Borders (MBB).
+Ms. Sankaranarayan is a Conflict Management Consultant with over 27 years of experience in NGO management and program development.
+She is actively involved in regional, national, and international civic activities focused on civil liberties, sexual violence prevention, conflict mitigation, and mediation, as well as the recovery and rehabilitation of trauma survivors.
+She also is the CEO and President of Mediators Beyond Borders, International (MBB).

 We are recruiting an elite Advisory Board to ensure that we are working for you using all best educational practices.
-At our request, these men and women will meet with us periodically to review our evaluation standards for each course and for the Final Mediation Role-play required for the IMI General or Intercultural Certification.
+These leading men and women in mediation and education will meet with us periodically to review our evaluation standards for each course and for the Final Mediation Role-play required for the IMI General and BRDGES Inter-cultural Certifications.

 Dr. Maling Ebrahimpour